geoscript/geoscript-groovy/doc/index.rst

     :ref:`Maven Web App with JNDI<mavenwebappjndi>`
       Use GeoScript Groovy to create a web app with JNDI and Maven

+    :ref:`Gradle App<gradle>`
+      Use GeoScript Groovy to create an app with Gradle

     `Learning <../learning>`_
      A tour of the GeoScript library